testsmith-io/jmeter-influxdb-grafana-docker/README.md

 # JMeter InfluxDB Grafana Docker container

-This is a container setup that allows you to immediately synchronize JMeter results with InfluxDB and visualize what is happening in realtime.
+This container setup allows you to immediately synchronize JMeter results with InfluxDB and visualize what is happening in real time.

 ![Grafana Dashboard](docs/images/Grafana.png)

 ## Prerequisites
-Ensure both docker and docker-compose are installed.
+Please make sure both docker and docker-compose are installed.

 ## Build JMeter docker image
 `docker build -t jmeter jmeter-docker`